UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/README.md

 ## Instructions:
 ### Setting up the repository on GitHub:
-1. Have one member of your group **fork** this repository on github
+1. Have one member of your group **fork** this repository on GitHub
 2. Have that group member add all other members of your group as **collaborators**

 ### Checking out your project in WebStorm: